iamKarthikBK/chromite/README.md

 #### Current ILLEGAL Configs
 Following are the list of configs which are illegal and could either not generate RTL or fail verification tests completely.

-1. ISA: RV32*FD* - currently only RV32IMAFC is the superset which can be supported in rv32.
-The `D` support in rv32 mode is on the list of critical tasks and will be resolved soon.
-2. Caches cannot be disabled with supervisor on.
-We fill it just doesn't make sense to support supervisor mode without caches and thus will never be supported.
+1. Caches cannot be disabled with supervisor on.
+We feel it just doesn't make sense to support supervisor mode without caches and thus will never be supported for this core.

 ## Compiling the Core/SoC